One Hundred Years of Solitude: Remedios Moscote

+Rebeca

 Rebeca is the second cousin of Úrsula Iguarán and the orphaned child of Nicanor Ulloa and Rebeca Montiel.
 At first, she is extremely timid, refuses to speak, and has the habits of eating earth and whitewash from the walls of the house, a condition known as pica.
 She arrives carrying a canvas bag containing her parents' bones and seems not to understand or speak Spanish.
 However, she responds to questions asked by Visitación and Cataure in the Guajiro or Wayuu language.
 She falls in love with and marries her adoptive brother José Arcadio after his return from traveling the world.
 After his mysterious and untimely death, she lives in seclusion for the rest of her life.